foxdonut/meiosis-examples/examples/tutorial/lessons/09-nesting-mithril.md

 needing to know about the `air` and `water` -- instead, it continues to use `model.value` and `model.units` as before.

 The problem now is, how do we get updates to work?
-Above, try clicking on `Increase`, `Decrease`, and `Change Units`.
-They don't work yet.
 Let's address that next.

 ### Nesting Updates